Michael Muxworthy – Author

-Michael John Muxworthy is the exciting new disruptive author of the Caesar Rising series of novels.
-His first novel, This is fiction.
-You will believe, is nearing completion.
+Michael Muxworthy is the exciting new disruptive author of the “Lateral thinking investigations . . . of the third kind” series of novels.
+His first novel, THIS IS FICTION.
+YOU WILL BELIEVE, is nearing completion.

-Michael’s work experience has been in the fields of Advertising, Media, Auction, Marketing, Manufacturing, Sales, and Professional Skills Training.
+Michael’s work experience has been in the fields of Advertising, Media, Marketing, Auction, Sales, and Professional Skills Training.
 His passions are techno music, lateral thinking, sailing, public speaking, entrepreneurial enterprises, Gold Coast beaches, (snow) skiing and alien conspiracies, not necessarily in that order.